Growth Deals give local areas specific powers and freedoms to help support economic growth, create jobs and invest in local projects.

 Regional Growth Deals are agreements between the Scottish Government, the UK Government and local government designed to bring about long-term strategic approaches to improving regional economies.
 Growth Deals are delivered by regional partnerships between partners including local authorities, the private sector, education and skills providers, and our economic agencies.
 The aim of these collaborations is to drive inclusive economic growth.

 The Ayrshire Growth Deal is the first non-City Region Deal in Scotland.
-With a financial commitment of £251.5m, it represents the largest ever public sector investment by the public sector into Ayrshire.
+With a financial commitment of £251.5m, it represents the largest ever public sector investment into Ayrshire.

 Ayrshire has particular strengths in aerospace, engineering, life sciences, manufacturing and tourism.
 Targeted investment through the Growth Deal across these key sectors and strategic locations will act as a powerful catalyst, stimulating growth and resulting in increased prosperity for local people, for Scotland and for the UK as a whole.